-Distribution Loss FY 2023-24 FY 2024-25 FY 2025-26 FY 2026-27 Distribution Loss 18.00% 17.00% 16.50% 16.00%
+Distribution Loss FY 2023-24 FY 2024-25 FY 2025-26 FY 2026-27 18.00% 17.00% 16.50% 16.00%

-4.5 Estimation of Energy requirement
+4.5.
+Estimation of Energy requirement

+4.5.1.
 Based on the estimated energy sales and the proposed distribution losses, Commission may determine the quantum of energy required to meet the estimated sales and accord its approval.
 Commission may approve the power purchase requirement with a modification as it deems fit for the ensuing years of the control period and in the tariff order for FY 2024-25.
 Commission in accordance with Regulations has allowed power purchase from the sources available/allotted to Meghalaya State.
-The energy drawl as approved for ARR from Ganol project have been considered for procurement pending the approval of final tariff for Ganol Hydro Project.
+The energy drawl as approved for ARR from Ganol project have been considered for procurement.

-4.6 Power Purchase cost
+4.6.
+Power Purchase cost

+4.6.1.
 Commission considers the Power Purchase Cost projected in the MYT Petition to be on higher side.
-The Licensee has filed Actual Power Purchase cost for FY 2023-24 (upto December 2023) in order to assess correct estimates for FY 2024-25.
+The Licensee has filed Actual Power Purchase cost for FY

-The licensee shall procure power from approved sources.
-Additional energy required after taking into account the availability of the energy from such approved sources shall be reasonably estimated and procurement arrangement made for long and medium term purchase by following standard contractual procedures.
+- 2023-24 (upto December 2023) in order to assess correct estimates for FY 2024-25. - 4.6.2.
+The Petitioner shall procure power from approved sources.
+Additional energy required after taking into account the availability of the energy from such approved sources shall be reasonably estimated and procurement arrangement made for long-term and medium-term purchase by following standard contractual procedures.
 All such purchases shall only be made with the prior approval of the Commission and in accordance with Commission's Regulations on power purchase.
-In case of short term power purchase is necessary on unprecedented development, the licensee shall do so in accordance with Commission's Regulations for power purchase.
+In case of short-term power purchase is necessary on unprecedented development, the licensee shall do so in accordance with Commission's Regulations for power purchase.
 The cost of power purchase from central generating stations shall be based on tariff determined by CERC.
 The Power Purchase cost from state owned existing generating stations shall be based on prices as determined by the MSERC.
 Commission has in accordance with the Regulations allowed rates projected for central generating stations.
 Commission has prescribed RPO requirement from renewable sources of energy in accordance with the Commission's Regulations.

-4.7 Transmission and wheeling charges
+4.7.
+Transmission and wheeling charges

+4.7.1.
 Transmission, wheeling charges has been considered as expenses and included in the power purchase cost.
 Commission has allowed transmission charges for intra-state operation as per Commission's order for MePTCL for FY 2024-25 and for others at the rate approved by the Commission.

-4.8 Quantum of Renewable Purchase Obligation (RPO)
+4.8.
+Quantum of Renewable Purchase Obligation (RPO)

-Every obligated entity shall purchase a minimum percentage of its total electricity consumption (in kWh) from renewable energy sources under the renewable purchase obligation during each financial year as specified by the Commission herein.

-Commission has notified RPO obligation on 22nd October 2018, according to which the minimum percentage was specified upto FY 2023-24 subject to provision indicated in the relevant Regulations of the Commission.

-Commission has extended the applicability of the RPO Trajectory for the period FY 2024-25 in the proceedings dated 28.03.2024 as under.
+- 4.8.1.
+Every obligated entity shall purchase a minimum percentage of its total electricity consumption (in kWh) from renewable energy sources under the renewable purchase obligation during each financial year as specified by the Commission herein. - 4.8.2.
+Commission has notified RPO obligation on 22nd October 2018, according to which the minimum percentage was specified upto FY 2023-24 subject to provision indicated in the relevant Regulations of the Commission. - 4.8.3.
+Commission has extended the applicability of the RPO Trajectory for the period FY 2024-25 in the proceedings dated 28.03.2024 as under,

+Table 4-2: Approved RPO Target for FY 2024-25

 YEAR Minimum quantum of purchase (%) from renewable energy sources (kWh)

-TEAR SOLAR NON-SOLAR TOTAL
+SOLAR NON-SOLAR TOTAL

-2024-25 2.00 5.50 7.50
+FY 2024-25 2.00 5.50 7.50

-Licensee has projected purchase of Energy from Renewable Energy sources at 177 MU for FY 2024-25.
+- 4.8.4.
+Licensee has projected purchase of Energy from Renewable Energy sources at 177 MU for FY 2024-25. - 4.8.5.
 Approved Sales for FY 2024-25 is 1954.53 MU and RPO requirement to procure from Renewable energy sources amounted to 146.59 MU.

-Details of Renewable Energy Purchase during FY 2024-25
+Table 4-3: Details of Renewable Energy Purchase during FY 2024-25